Eugleo/paper-access-controls/README.md

 # Reviewer Notes

+> What counts as basic identity confirmation?
+Uploading an ID photo?

 > What possible governance structures could most effectively oversee credentialing?

 > is institutional affiliation a sufficient indicator of responsible use?

+- [ ] Expand verification levels with specific examples of identity confirmation methods and institutional verification processes (~0.2 pages)
 - [ ] Add details about how the credentialing would work to 3.2.
 - [ ] Add defense information to 3.3 about the feasibility of the proposed credentialling setup.
 - [ ] Add defense of institutional affiliation to 3.3.